Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-34.md

 ### Success End Condition

-Report of countries names is produced.
+Report of all the countries in a continent organised by largest population to smallest is produced.

-### Failed End Condition

-No report of country's names is produced.

 ### Primary Actor